ptaconet/modisfast/README.md

 ## Context and other thoughts

-opendapr provides an entry point to some specific OPeNDAP servers (e.g. MODIS, VNP, GPM or SMAP).
+opendapr provides an entry point to some specific OPeNDAP servers (e.g. MODIS, VNP, GPM or SMAP) via HTTPS.
 The development of the package was motivated by the following reasons :

   - **Providing a simple and single way in R to download data stored on heterogeneous servers** : People that use Earth science data often